Welcome to SOMa Yoga

 Deep peace of the infinite peace to you."

 SOMA Movement Studio was born out of desire to inspire and to guide anyone to move more mindfully and to move more often.
 The Yoga Program at SOMA Movement Studio welcomes anyone who wants to experience the centering, meditative, and physical benefits of a Yogic practice.
-Visit our Class Description site for more details: We offer:
+Visit our Class Description site for more details.

 Yoga Roll Play: Foam Roller Self Massage

-Our team of Yoga instructors are all passionate, accomplished, and dedicated to creating the best experience possible for everybody, and every BODY!
+Our team of Yoga teachers are all passionate, accomplished, and dedicated to creating the best experience possible for everybody, and every BODY!

 Yoga Roll Play with Christine

 Mondays 6:00 - 7:00 pm

 Tuesdays 11:00 am - 12:15 pm

 Candlelight Restorative with Christine